 Local representation: The Association is formally 'recognised' by most Local Authorities in England, Wales and Northern Ireland for the purposes of consultation and negotiation at a local level.
 The Association's Local Representatives are thus able formally to represent members, both individually and collectively, on matters arising that includes their conditions of employment, health and safety issues etc. Local Representatives are often included in an Authority's formal consultation arrangements, such as Joint Consultative Committees, through which they can communicate their views to the Authority's elected members.
 When necessary, the Association's Regional Representatives and/or General Secretary also act on behalf of members at a local level.

 National representation: The Association is represented in many national organizations and charities via National Executive Committee members or ordinary members of the Association who have been invited to join their committees or governing bodies.
-The AEP maintains constant contact with the Department for Education (DfE), The Children’s Workforce Development Council (CWDC) and the Health Professions Council (HPC) on various issues.
+The AEP maintains constant contact with the Department for Education (DfE), The Children’s Workforce Development Council (CWDC) and the Health and Care Professions Council (HCPC) on various issues.
 The Association is also invited to submit the views of educational psychologists to House of Commons Committees and to Departmental Working Parties.

 Salary negotiation: The Association represents educational psychologists directly on the Soulbury Committee, which negotiates salary and conditions of service for educational psychologists employed by Local Authorities in England and Wales.